shivamd20/docs/guides/react-native-guide.rst

       }
     ]

-3. You can make numerous such queries, exploit relationships, manage permissions.
+3. You can make numerous such queries, exploit relationships, manage permissions and a lot more complicated stuff.
 Go to API Explorer on your console, and search for a query you wish to make.
 It will generate the entire request body for you.
-Also, read more about managing data  at `here <https://docs.hasura.io/0.14/manual/data/index.html>`_.
+Also, read more about managing data  at `here <https://docs.hasura.io/0.15/manual/data/index.html>`_.

 Custom API Endpoints
 ^^^^^^^^^^^^^^^^^^^^

 If you have a backend server ready and you are looking for a place to deploy your code, it is exceptionally easy to deploy custom APIs on Hasura.
 It is hardly a 10 minute job.
-Go on and read the `reference manual <https://docs.hasura.io/0.14/manual/deploying-webapp/index.html#deploy-webapp>`_.
+Go on and read the `reference manual <https://docs.hasura.io/0.15/manual/deploying-webapp/index.html#deploy-webapp>`_.